Aggregate Lifetime and Annual Dollar Limits

 Parity in Non-Quantitative Treatment Limitations

-MCOs cannot apply non-quantitative treatment limitations unless — under the policies and procedures of the MCO, as written and in operation — any processes, strategies, evidentiary standards or other factors used in applying NQTLs to MHSUD benefits are comparable to and applied no more stringently than those applied to NQTLs to MS benefits within the same classification.
+MCOs cannot apply non-quantitative treatment limitations (NQTLs) unless — under the policies and procedures of the MCO, as written and in operation — any processes, strategies, evidentiary standards or other factors used in applying NQTLs to MHSUD benefits are comparable to and applied no more stringently than those applied to NQTLs to MS benefits within the same classification.